DaraHoy/building-a-mean-app/angular-walkthrough-annotated.md

 </summary>
 <br>
 ```
 Body-Parser is necessary middleware that allows us to access the body of post requests from ajax requests and html form submissions.
-In our app, we use to parse the request's body as JSON.
+In our app, we use it to parse the request's body as JSON.
  ```
  <br>
  <br>